Brewers' Misiorowski continues history-making start to his career by outperforming Pirates' Skenes

 Milwaukee did all its damage during a second inning in which Skenes faced nine batters, threw 37 pitches and allowed four runs.
 Never before had Skenes faced that many hitters, thrown that many pitches or yielded that many runs in a single inning.

-After Milwaukee loaded the bases on a walk and two singles to start the second, Isaac Collins scored from third as Joey Ortiz grounded out to Skenes on an 0-2 pitch.
-Haase then hit a 1-2 pitch for a bloop RBI double that bounced in front of center fielder Oneil Cruz’s diving attempt.
-Christian Yelich capped the rally with an RBI single to left on a 1-2 offering.
+After Milwaukee loaded the bases on a walk and two singles starting the second, Isaac Collins scored from third as Joey Ortiz grounded to Skenes on an 0-2 pitch.
+Haase then hit a 1-2 pitch for a bloop RBI double that bounced in front of center fielder Oneil Cruz, who attempted a diving catch.
+Christian Yelich capped the rally with an RBI single to on a 1-2 offering.

-Skenes allowed only one other base runner in his other three innings while matching the second-shortest stint of his career.
-His shortest appearance came in his final start last year, when he worked just two innings by design and didn't allow a base runner in a 9-4 victory over the New York Yankees.
+Skenes allowed only one other runner in his other three innings while matching the second-shortest stint of his big league career.
+His shortest appearance came in his final start last year, when he worked just two innings by design and didn't allow a runner in a 9-4 victory over the New York Yankees.

 The performance raised Skenes' career ERA from 1.91 to 2.03.